-Nominations for the Women in IT Awards Ireland are now open!
+Nominations for the Women in IT Dublin are open!

 If you are shortlisted for the Women in IT Awards, you will be invited to attend the gala event on the 27 November and will need to purchase a ticket to attend.
 This is not mandatory and attendance does NOT affect your chances of winning an award.

 ADVOCATE OF THE YEAR

 A company or person that has gone out of its/her/his way to support the cause of getting more women in IT in the last 18 months.

 BUSINESS LEADER OF THE YEAR